influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/scheduled-downtime.md

   .field('maintenance', FALSE)
 ```

-> The `tag` property could instead of `field` if you'd rather set a tag rather
+> The `tag` property could be used instead of `field` if you prefer to set a tag
-> than a field on each data point.
+> on each data point rather than a field.

 ### Update alert logic
 The `sideload` node will now set the `maintenance` field on every data point processed by the TICKscript.